xspanger3770/GlobalQuake/README.md

 ## Disclaimer

-- Please keep in mind that GlobalQuake is still very experimental and should only be used for entertainment purposes as the displayed information can be inaccurate sometimes
+- Please keep in mind that GlobalQuake is still very experimental and should only be used for entertainment purposes as the displayed information can be sometimes inaccurate
+- Please be aware that playing some of the included alarm sounds in public places can be considered in some countries as fearmongering/panic spreading
+- I do not control any of the seedlink servers included in GlobalQuake.
+They can stop working at any time without notice

 ## Running GlobalQuake

 * GlobalQuake comes as a standard executable JAR file.
 You can download the lastest version [here](https://github.com/xspanger3770/GlobalQuake/releases)
 * Make sure you have the latest version of Java installed.
 [Download Java](https://www.oracle.com/java/technologies/downloads/)
 * Put the JAR file to the location where you want the application data to be stored
-* Run GlobalQuake by executing `java -jar [filename].jar` using your terminal/command line.
-You can also include `-Xms8G -Xmx8G` parameters to allow more memory allocation
+* Run GlobalQuake by executing `java -jar [filename].jar` using your terminal/command line or simply double click it (Windows)

 ## System Requirements

-The system requirements will scale by the number of stations you select.
-This includes RAM, CPU and network usage\
+- The system requirements will scale by the number of stations you select.
+This includes RAM, CPU and network usage
-You can run GlobalQuake on slower system only to monitor earthquakes in your local area, or if your system can handle it, select hundreds or even thousands of stations around the world \
+- You can run GlobalQuake on slower system only to monitor earthquakes in your local area, or if your system can handle it, select hundreds or even thousands of stations around the world
-Roughly speaking, 16GB of RAM, 6 CPU cores and 5Mbit network connection should be enough to handle about 2,000 stations (in version 0.9.0)
+- Roughly speaking, 16GB of RAM, 6 CPU cores and 5Mbit network connection should be enough to handle about 1,000 stations (in version 0.9.3)
+- If GlobalQuake starts lagging heavily or even crashes after a few minutes, it is probably due to insufficient RAM in your system and you need to select less stations

 ## Contributing